firecmsco/firecms/README.md

 account and manage the indexing of your documents.
 There is a full backend example included in the code, which indexes documents with Cloud Functions.

+You can also implement your own `TextSearchDelegate`, and would love to hear how you come around this problem.

+## Contact
+`francesco@camberi.com`

 ## License